Celebrate Reformation Sunday

-Reformation Sunday is the Sunday closest to Reformation Day (October 31), when Martin Luther posted his 95 theses on the church door in Wittenberg.
+Reformation Sunday is the Sunday before Reformation Day (October 31), when Martin Luther posted his 95 theses on the church door in Wittenberg.
 A preacher could take this opportunity to preach a historical sermon on the origins of the Reformation, taking note of primary concerns of the reformers:

 - salvation by grace through faith,

 - centrality of the Word (both preached and visible in the Lord’s Supper),

 - and participation of all people in worship through congregational singing and vernacular reading of scripture and preaching.

 Recall, for example, that the reformers, including Calvin, strove for more frequent celebration of the Lord’s Supper as a reaction against the infrequent communion of the medieval church.
 Recall, too, that the new emphasis on congregational singing was a powerful gift to enable worshipers to engage fully in the praise of God.

 If you take this historical approach, bear in mind that the first reformers understood themselves as trying to rectify abuses from within the one church; they did not set out to form a new denomination.
 Also, remember that there are significant differences between the Roman Catholic church in the 16th century and the Roman Catholic church today.

 The preacher could take a more doctrinal approach, focusing on the central theme of salvation by grace through faith.
 If you take this approach, consider looking at the scriptures recommended by the Lutheran church for this day: Psalm 46, Jeremiah 31:31-34, Romans 3:19-28, and John 8:31-36.
 These emphasize the new covenant between God and the people, a covenant through which God saves by grace alone.

 Since many of the reforms called into question the nature of the church, you may want to preach on what it means to be church.
 “The Church and Its Mission” in the recent Book of Order (G-3.000) is helpful here and includes pertinent scriptures.